CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 If the current size is less then *fifo-size*, the element is only append.

-If the current size is equal to *fifo-size*, it means that the FIFO is full, and the element is append, and the FIFO is rotated (ie: first element removed and new element append)
+If the current size is equal to *fifo-size*, it means that the FIFO is full, the FIFO is shifted.

 .. code:: lisp